tberroa/quadrastats/README.md

 # Portal
-Social Mobile App for League of Legends Players
+League of Legends app for easily comparing in-game stats and player performance.